kucukaslan/gameserver/Journal.md

 2 hours
 - I've added some consistency checks to the endpoints, such as checking if the user exists before retrieving leaderboard or updating level.
 Checking if the user has enough coins to join a tournament [^monolith].
 - I've completed the prototype i.e. all endpoints are implemented though there are some TODOs.
+- I've made the mistake of using my humble laptop to test the performance of the program.
+I've issued 100.000 requests in a for loop and submitted a runnable of "tournament join logic" to executor service having 100 threads.
+It took about 15 seconds to issue all the requests and after over 10 min It started to give errors stating it is not tournament hour anymore LoL.
+In retrospect it would make more sense to initiate the requests from an external program so that I delegate the thread creation etc. to spring as in the real environment.
 ## 11.16
 Cover Letter: "I have a good understanding of concurrency/synchronization and Object-oriented design"
 Reality: forgets to obtain lock before waiting on an object. :D